720kb/ndm/CONTRIBUTING.md

 - No comments inside the code

-- Just use .filerc files in your IDE (don't remove or disable the linters: .eslintrc, .jscslint and so on)
+- Just use .lint files in your IDE (don't remove or disable the linters: .eslintrc, .jscslint and so on)

 - Just do not disable linters with inline comments (or at least remove comments as you want to PR) but be sure there are no errors in the end.